rust-lang/rust/README.md

 (We are giving `+nightly` explicitly here all the time because it is important that all of these commands get executed with the same toolchain.)

-### Testing Miri

-Instead of running an entire project using `cargo miri`, you can also use the Miri "driver" directly to run just a single file.
-That can be easier during debugging.

 `cargo miri setup` should end in printing the directory where the libstd was built.
-Set that as your `MIRI_SYSROOT` environment variable:
+For the next step to work, set that as your `MIRI_SYSROOT` environment
+variable:

 ```sh
 export MIRI_SYSROOT=~/.cache/miri/HOST # or whatever the previous command said
 ```

-Now you can run Miri directly, without going through `cargo miri`:
+### Testing Miri

+Instead of running an entire project using `cargo miri`, you can also use the Miri "driver" directly to run just a single file.
+That can be easier during debugging.

 ```sh
 cargo run tests/run-pass/format.rs # or whatever test you like